BaffoBello14/SmartHospital/README.md

 8. Execute 'execute_all.sh.'

-This will not only run the dongles but also start the Java application, create, and initialize the mysql database.
+This will not only run the dongles but also start the Java application, create, and initialize the database.

 ## About the Project